inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

   WindDriftDev=5.0              !
 Wind Drift deviation in degrees (offset to RHS of
                                 ! wind vector), initially 5.0 in OILTRANS StokDriftFac=0.016            !
 Stokes Drift factor, initially 0.016 in OILTRANS
+  Stokes             = .True.   ! if .TRUE. then apply Stokes Drift
+                                !
+Stokes drift is read from input file if readStokDrift=.True.
-  Stokes             = .True.   ! if .TRUE. and Wind is .TRUE. then apply Stokes Drift LinearVInterp=.False.         ! if .TRUE. then TSPACK is disabled and a
+                                ! otherwise compute Stokes drift from wind fields using StokDriftFac LinearVInterp=.False.         ! if .TRUE. then TSPACK is disabled and a
                                 ! linear interpolation is performed
                                 ! along the vertical direction instead of the